 - Are students allowed to have pets on campus?

-If you want to commute, you need to let the Office of Residence Life know before the start of the semester that you plan to commute.
+If you want to commute, you need to let the Office of Residence Life know before the start of the semester.
 You’ll need to submit a Commuting Student Application to the Office of Residence Life.
 The application goes through an approval process.
 Students who are at least 23 years old (on or before the first day of classes), ninth-semester seniors or living in the principle residence of their parents or guardians have the option of living off campus.
 Unless living in the principle residence of a parent or guardian, all scholarship student-athletes are required to live on campus.

 For first-year students, the following options are available: